Lu-cyww/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new local variable
+Creating a new global variable